-We are able to offer our foreign silver coins UK VAT-free with these savings passed directly on to you.
+We are able to offer our silver foreign coins UK CGT-free with these savings passed directly on to you.
 Unfortunately, non-UK coins are subject to Capital Gains Tax.
-Those investors wishing to purchase coins that are fully tax exempt should consider the Silver Britannia.
+Those investors wishing to purchase coins that are fully tax-exempt should consider the Silver Britannia.

 We also supply other silver coins issued outside of the UK.
-These include the 1oz Austrian Philharmonic Silver Coin 2017, a €1.5 coin issued by the Austrian Mint as an investment coin.
-As one of the highest minted silver bullion coins in Europe, the Austrian Silver Philharmonic represents a great value entry point for investing in foreign silver coins; it is a common coin and attracts no rarity premiums.
+These include the 1oz Austrian Philharmonic, a €1.5 coin issued by the Austrian Mint as an investment coin.
+As one of the highest minted coins minted in silver in Europe, the Austrian Silver Philharmonic represents a great value entry point for investing; it is a common coin and attracts no rarity premiums.
 Widely regarded as one of the most beautifully designed investment pieces, both the obverse and reverse feature musical instruments to celebrate the country’s historic association with classical music composition.

-We only offer storage of silver bars in our offshore.
-All silver coins are for delivery only and we can supply suitable capsules and presentation cases for home or safety deposit storage.
-For more information on our accessories you can visit our online shop or find details of our high-commodity storage in our FAQ.
+We only offer the storage of silver bars offshore.
+All foreign silver coins are for delivery only and we can supply suitable capsules and presentation cases for home or safety deposit storage.
+For more information on our accessories, you can visit our online shop or find details of our high-commodity storage in our FAQ.